GoogleChrome/web.dev/src/site/content/en/blog/lighthouse-user-flows/index.md

   <figcaption class="w-figcaption"><a href="https://chalk-confused-roundworm.glitch.me">See the report live</a></figcaption>
 </figure>

-As is typical with Lighthouse, this is a page load with any cache or local storage cleared, but real users visiting a site will have a mixture of visits with cold and warm caches, and there can be a large performance difference between a cold load like this and a user returning to the page with a still-warm cache.
+As is typical with Lighthouse, this page is loaded with any cache or local storage cleared first, but real users visiting a site will have a mixture of visits with cold and warm caches, and there can be a large performance difference between a cold load like this and a user returning to the page with a still-warm cache.

 ### Capturing a warm load